-Erin Ottmar is an assistant professor of psychology and learning sciences at WPI.
+Erin Ottmar is an Associate Professor of Psychology and Learning Sciences at WPI.
 She received her BA in psychology and elementary education from the University of Richmond.
 After college, she spent several years teaching in Ecuador and Japan.
 In 2011, she received her PhD in Educational Psychology: Applied Developmental Science from the University of Virginia.
 After graduate school, spent 3 years as a post-doctoral research scientist at the University of Richmond.
 Before coming to WPI, she was most recently a visiting research associate in the Department of Psychological and Brain Sciences at Indiana University.